 This post contains affiliate links.
 If you click and buy, I may make a commission, at no cost to you.
 See my disclosure policy for more information.

 Are your kids constantly asking you to pick up a furry or feathered friend for them?
 It sounds like they’re ready for a pet.
-But, of course, you and your partner will ultimately have to decide if they’ll be able to handle this new challenge.
-Before the both of you agree to let your kids adopt a new companion, be sure to keep reading.
+Of course, you and your partner will ultimately have to decide if they can handle this new challenge.
+Before both of you agree to let your kids adopt a new companion, be sure to keep reading.
 Below, we list the best pets for kids at each age.

 Babies and Toddlers: Fish

 Fish are incredible pets for young children.
 For one thing, these swimming sea animals will instantly spark your child’s curiosity.
 Plus, unlike hamsters, lizards, and other small animals, they don’t require a ton of hands-on care.
 As you might suspect, parents must be the primary caretakers; even though fish seem easy to care for, adults must clean the tank, monitor water conditions, facilitate healthy acclimation between fish, and watch for illnesses or diseases.
 So if you want to bring a pet into your child’s life and they’re not yet old enough to take on responsibilities, consider a fish before any other pet.

 School-Age Kids: Parakeets and Other Birds